sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <br />

-#### otel-collector: otel-span-queue-size
+#### otel-collector: otel_span_queue_size

 <p class="subtitle">Spans pending to be sent</p>

 								Indicates the amount of spans that are in the queue to be sent (exported).
-A high queue count might indicate a high volume of spans or a problem with the receiving service
+A high queue count might indicate a high volume of spans or a problem with the receiving service to which spans are being exported too

+								For more information on configuring a exporter for the OpenTelemetry collector see https://opentelemetry.io/docs/collector/configuration/#exporters.

 This panel has no related alerts.